CBielstein/APRSsharp/CONTRIBUTING.md

 ### Terms of Contributed Code

-Please note that by both industry convention and [GitHub policy](https://help.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license), your code is contributed in the same license as the rest of the repository.
+Please note that by both industry convention and [GitHub policy](https://help.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license), your code is contributed in the same [LICENSE](LICENSE) as the rest of the repository.

 ### How to Contribute Code